-You discover The Mugello: Nature, Culture And Traditions
+You discover The Mugello: Nature, Culture e Traditions

 Mugello, a splendid valley crossed by the Sieve River, is framed by the Tuscan-Romagnolo Apennines to the north and the hills of Monte Giovi and Monte Senario to the south.
 This land, inhabited since the Etruscan era and later dominated by the powerful Ubaldini family, came under the control of the Florentine Republic, becoming an important commercial and agricultural crossroads.